Mizo Union

-Mizo Union (6 April 1946 – 12 January 1974) was the first political party in Mizoram, northeast India.
+Mizo Union (6 April 1946 – 12 January 1974) was the first political party in Mizoram, in Northeast India.
 It was founded on 6 April 1946 at Aizawl as the Mizo Common People's Union.
-At the time of independence of India from the british rule in india in 1947, the party was the only political force in the Lushai Hills (former name of Mizoram).
+At the time of independence of India from British rule in India in 1947, the party was the only political force in the Lushai Hills (former name of Mizoram).
 It won the first Mizoram District Council general election under the new Indian Union in 1951, and consecutively in 1957, 1962 and 1966.

-However, the mautam famine of 1958 and its protégé insurgency in 1966 downgraded its status, so that the party was compelled to dissolve in 1974 and merged with Indian National Congress.
+However, the mautam (bamboo famine) of 1958 and its protégé insurgency in 1966 downgraded its status, so that the party was compelled to dissolve in 1974 and merged with the Indian National Congress.